 The CORD-FLOW Library

-We strive towards all programmable, simple, easy to understand architecture, based on the assumption that networking, at least on dataplane level, should no longer be rocket science, but a simple flow of receiving a packet on one point (port or interface), then reading the headers (or payload) and, finally, taking a decision what to do with the packet (most likely changing something inside and then sending it over another point; or discarding it).
+The CORD-FLOW library follows a simple, easy to understand architecture, based on the assumption that networking, at least on data-plane level, should no longer be rocket science, but a simple flow of receiving a packet on one point (port or interface), then reading the headers (or payload) and, finally, making a decision what to do with the packet - most likely changing something inside and then sending it over another point, or discarding it.

 Architecture